||Course coordinators and training staff responsible for coordinating and conducting DSP training in your organization.

 - DHS-approved agency licensed to provide CILA, DT or Child Group Home services.

-- Agency is actively working with the Pre-Admission and Screening (PAS) agency to identify potential consumers.
+- Agency is actively working with its local Independent Service Coordination (ISC) agency to identify potential consumers.

 - Agency person who coordinates the 120-hour DSP training must attend.